shubhamsrivast4u/DeepPolarPlus/README.md

 # DeepPolar+: Breaking the BER-BLER Trade-off with Self-Attention and SMART (SNR-MAtched Redundancy Technique) decoding

-This repository contains the implementation of
+This repository contains the official implementation of
 S. Srivastava and A. Banerjee, "DeepPolar+: Breaking the BER-BLER Trade-off with Self-Attention and SMART (SNR-MAtched Redundancy Technique) decoding".